zwt4pb/dsprojectjterm2/README.md

 ---

 ## Albums and Major Events Plot
 This project showcases a timeline of album releases and significant events for selected artists.
 The visualization was created using Plotly and exported as an interactive HTML file.
+This data was sourced from asking ChatGPT to compile a list of events most heavily covered in the media.

 <iframe src="https://zwt4pb.github.io/dsprojectjterm2/output_graph.html"
         width="100%" height="600" style="border:none;"></iframe>